corkymaigre/multithreading-benchmarks/README.md

 	- solved the 01 May 2016
 - Error on benchmark 4 with matrix n x n where n > 2
 	- detected the 30 April 2016
+	- solved the 19 May 2016 by using pthread_join() function.